-We consider a mixed state space, with continuous and discrete state variables.
-To the best of our knowledge, these settings have been barely investigated in the MFG literature, e.g. articles cited above look only at continuous state variables.
-The resulting Fokker-Planck equation \eqref{fk} contains a term of reaction, indicating mass transfers between states on $I$.
-Such PDE arises also in \cite{annunziato2014connection}, to model the mean field limit of Piecewise Deterministic Markov Proccesses (PDMP for short).
-The velocity is controlled in \cite{annunziato2014connection} while we control the intensity of the jump $\alpha$ (the velocity $b$ is given).
-A discrete time and state space MFG problem is explored in \cite{gomes2010discrete}.
-The uniqueness of the solution of a finite state MFG is discussed in \cite{bayraktar2021finite}.
-Mixed state space in a MFG framework can be found in \cite{firoozi2017mean}, where a major player can switch his state on a finite state space and minor players decide their stopping time.
-A MFG problem in a finite state space and discrete time settings with "hard congestion", has been studied in \cite{bonnans2021discrete}, using also variational methods.
+Besides, we consider a mixed state space with continuous and discrete state variable.
+This setting has seldom been investigated in the MFG literature.
+Indeed, the articles cited in the paragraphs above looked only at continuous state variables.
+The resulting continuity equation \eqref{fk} contains a term of reaction, indicating mass transfers between states in $I$.
+Such PDEs also arised in \cite{annunziato2014connection} to model the mean field limit of Piecewise Deterministic Markov Proccesses (PDMP for short).
+The velocity was controlled in \cite{annunziato2014connection}.
+Here, we control the intensity of the jump $\alpha$, but the velocity $b$ is given.
+A MFG problem with discrete time and state space was explored in \cite{gomes2010discrete} and applied to socio-economic sciences in \cite{gomes2014socio}.
+The uniqueness of the solution of a finite state MFG was discussed in \cite{bayraktar2021finite} and the convergence of the $N$-player game to the mean field model as $N\to \infty$ was obtained in \cite{gomes2013continuous}.
+Mixed state spaces in a MFG framework were studied in \cite{firoozi2017mean,firoozi2022class}, where a major player can switch his state on a finite state space and minor players decide their stopping time.
+A MFG problem in a finite state space and discrete time settings with ``hard congestion" was studied in \cite{bonnans2023discrete}, also by variational methods.